wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.15dev1 =

+* Added a test for `is_feed()` and NGFB_DISABLED constant in the social sharing widget.
+* Moved lib/cache.php to lib/common/cache.php with a new class name of SucomCache.
+* Moved lib/debug.php to lib/common/debug.php with a new class name of SucomDebug.
+* Moved lib/notices.php to lib/common/notices.php with a new class name of SucomNotices.
+* Moved lib/update.php to lib/common/update.php with a new class name of SucomUpdate.
+* Renamed all class prefixes from ngfb to Ngfb.

 = Version 6.14.0 =

 There are several code improvements in this new version and one visible new feature: A new social sharing button for ManageWP.org.
 The button is enabled by default for the admin Post / Page editing page.
 You can also enable the button for your content in the Open Graph+ Social Sharing settings, and/or from the widget and shortcode.